One Chicago invests in local heroes who are tackling challenges and amplifying positives in Chicago’s 77+ proud, diverse neighborhoods.

 Using a reinvented, responsive global platform, the Chicago Architecture Biennial’s fourth edition will explore the intersection of architecture and design, and critical issues such as health, sustainability, equity, and racial justice.

 Titled “The Available City,” the 2021 edition considers the impact that collective spaces and vacant lots can have in metropolitan areas.
-Chicago-based designer, researcher and educator David Brown serves as artistic director of the Biennial which opens in September 2021.
+Chicago-based designer, researcher and educator David Brown serves as artistic director of the Biennial which opens September 17, 2021.

 Since 2011, from Maggie Daley Park to North Lawndale housing and beyond, One Chicago Fund supports organizations through sweat equity and direct investments.